 (2) A court referring a matter to the Commissioner under subsection (1) is to give to the Commissioner any relevant documents or other records in the court’s possession.

-[Section 86 inserted by No. 60 of 2011 s.
+[Section 86 inserted: No. 60 of 2011 s.
 82.]

 87A.
 Defence where lessor and property manager are both charged with the same offence